Ephemerish/kennethharoldpanis/src/content/projects/marine-communication-network.md

 - **Distance vs Signal**: Strong negative correlation (-0.93) between distance and RSSI
 - **Network Functionality**: 100% success rate for all communication network functions tested

-## Research Recommendations

-Based on the study conclusions, the researchers provided the following specific recommendations:

-### 1. Antenna Enhancement
-Explore alternative antennas for LoRa to assess their impact on network performance and improve signal strength.

-### 2. Network Topology Upgrade
-Transition from star network to mesh network configuration to enhance range, redundancy, and security.

-### 3. Application Development
-Develop a more advanced application to leverage collected data effectively and provide enhanced functionality.

-### 4. Hardware Integration
-Replace the intermediary computer for data transmission with the gateway node and database, preferably on a Raspberry Pi or similar single-board computer to streamline the process.

-### 5. Security Improvements
-Improve the existing encryption method to bolster data security and integrity.

-### 6. Waterproofing Enhancement
-Upgrade the casing to waterproof the device, preventing water ingress and ensuring operational integrity in maritime conditions.

 ### 7. Enhanced Authentication
 While the current design allows access to authorized individuals and authorities for monitoring fishermen's locations, there remains a possibility of unauthorized access if the mobile device is compromised.
 Future researchers should implement additional security measures such as biometric verification or multi-factor authentication to safeguard sensitive information and ensure system integrity.